Step 1: Watch Tutorials

 The courts have also said that anyone who is “aged” or who “has suffered a serious illness” should take precautions.
 This is a very wide and vague definition.
 If you are in doubt we suggest making a capacity vault recording.

 Finally – you may be aware of someone who is likely to challenge the wishes in your will.
 One of the most common challenges to a will is around mental capacity.
 Usually it is very difficult to disprove and it can be easy to create evidence or doubt.
-Capacity Vault recordings are legally verifiable and tamper proof.
+Capacity Vault evidence is legally verifiable and tamper proof.
 There is no better way to protect your wishes.

 What does Capacity Vault cost?

-This creation and providing a unique hash for your recordings.
+This creation and providing a unique hash for your evidence.

 After this there is a £10 annual subscription fee.
-The subscription covers unlimited updates, access to download additional certificates and free provision of legally certified copies of your recordings for the courts.
+The subscription covers unlimited updates, access to download additional certificates and free provision of legally certified copies of your evidence for the courts.